 Tempted in All Things Without Sin

 Though liable to temptation and “in all points tempted like as we are,” Jesus was nevertheless altogether “without sin.”
 Sin continually surrounded Him, it oppressed Him throughout His earthly life; yet it found no place in Him (John 14:30).
-He remained untouched by it.
 The Sinless One was made sin for us (2 Corinthians 5:21).
 He was accounted a transgressor (Isaiah 53:12) and handled as the worst sinner, but through no sin of His own (Matthew 4:1–11; Romans 8:3, 4; 2 Corinthians 5:21; Hebrews 2:10,17; 4:15; 1 John 3:5).

 Herein lies the great mystery of the perfect life of our Savior.
 For the first time human nature was triumphant over its natural tendency to sin, and because of Christ’s victory over sin, we too may triumph over it.
 He obtained victory “that the righteous requirement of the law might be fulfilled in us, who do not walk according to the flesh but according to the Spirit (Romans 8:4).